 If you’re ready to improve your indoor air quality, turn to United Air Temp.
 Our Certified Climate Consultants are ready to answer your questions and recommend the best indoor air quality (IAQ) solutions for your needs.

 Learn more about the importance of IAQ and contact United Air Temp to schedule services that will help you breathe easier.

 The Importance of Indoor Air Quality

 Poor indoor air quality can affect everyone, especially those with allergies or asthma.
-If your indoor air is full of allergens and contaminants, you may start showing signs of “sick building syndrome.”
+If your indoor air contains allergens and contaminants, you may start showing signs of “sick building syndrome.”
 The symptoms include sneezing, coughing, skin irritation, headaches, and even shortness of breath.

-These symptoms are more likely to appear in sensitive individuals and may dissipate when you leave home, a telltale sign that the indoor air is to blame.
+These symptoms are more likely to appear in sensitive individuals and may disappear when you leave home, a telltale sign that the indoor air is to blame.

 Even if you don’t exhibit health symptoms, a home with poor air quality may feel stuffy, reek of lingering odors, or have dust mites and mold growth problems.

 Our team is committed to helping you breathe easy with solutions designed to improve indoor air quality from every angle.
 Here are the services we provide in the Atlanta area: